-- Participating on advisory committees to inform the strategy and prioritization of site specific, area-wide, inventory, or comprehensive brownfield or land-use planning.
+- Participating on advisory committees to inform the strategies and prioritization of site specific, area-wide, inventory or comprehensive brownfield or land-use planning.

 OHA receives funding from the Agency for Toxic Substances and Disease Registry

-Public health professionals, community members, and many others joined together to pilot test the ATSDR Action Model in the heavy industrial/residential mixed use neighborhood of Linnton in NW Portland.
-OHA facilitated the process as an opportunity for the community to further explore concerns about environmental conditions and promote health through neighborhood-level changes in the built environment.
-The residential area of Linnton sits on a hillside, relatively isolated from the rest of Portland along U.S. Highway 30, overlooking and in close proximity to numerous industrial sites, and the Willamette River Portland Harbor Superfund site.
-As stated by the Linnton Neighborhood website, the community includes "a diverse mix of professionals, artists, and salt-of-the-earth working folks who champion unity, independence and a rustic spirit".
-A few short success stories from this effort are noted below.
+Federal, state and local government, private industry, community-serving organizations and community residents joined together to pilot the ATSDR Action Model in the Linnton neighborhood - located within industrial northwest Portland.
+The pilot project was an opportunity for government, industry and local residents to explore concerns about environmental conditions in the area, and to promote health through neighborhood-level changes in the built environment.
+The residential area of Linnton sits on a hillside, relatively isolated from the rest of Portland, along U.S. Highway 30.
+It overlooks and sits within close proximity to numerous industrial sites, including the Portland Harbor Superfund site.
+A few successes from this effort are noted below:

-- The ATSDR Action Model provided the platform for one of the most impactful outcomes from this effort being the repair and restoration of relationships between local neighborhood residents and the multiple federal, state, and local agencies that serve them.
+- The ATSDR Action Model provided the platform for one of the most impactful outcomes from this effort -- the focus on repairing relationships and trust between neighborhood residents and the government agencies that serve them.

-- Due to the community's pride and strong interest in artistic expression, OHA assisted with the Vision to Action effort, a hands-on opportunity for local residents to artistically convey how brownfield redevelopment could promote community health and wellness.
-With the assistance from Jim Waddell, through funding from the EPA and Army Corps of Engineers, Linnton residents created a series of artist renderings that depict their vision of possibilities for redevelopment including the former mill site(pdf), promoting recreation along the river (pdf), connecting the community through infrastructure improvements that promote physical activity (pdf), and creating safe spaces (pdf) for community to gather.
+- The EPA funded Vision to Action effort provided a hands-on way for Linnton residents to come together and imagine a healthier community.
+Linnton residents created a series of drawings that depict their vision of possibilities for redevelopment including the former mill site, promoting recreation along the river, connecting the community through infrastructure improvements that promote physical activity, and creating safe spaces for community gatherings.